Losing Weight Home

-Ann Donaghy* knew she was overweight after she graduated from college.
-Though she regularly wore men’s clothing to hide her size, she continued to avoid the issue of losing weight.
+Ann Donaghy* knew she was overweight after graduating college.
 “I realized I had a problem when I went to the doctor and she told me that I weighed 225 pounds,” Ann says.
-“Even my tall, 5’11” frame couldn’t hide the weight.”
+“Even my 5’11” frame couldn’t hide the weight.”
 It was that moment when Ann realized something had to change.

-It’s clear that we must take matters into our own hands and make important lifestyle changes in order to lose weight.
 When it comes to losing weight, “the most important thing is to start,” advises Greg Joujon-Roche, founder of Holistic Fitness, which provides specialized programs to Hollywood actors.
-“People don’t realize how quickly their bodies can change if they truly commit to it.”

 Your Ideal Weight

-To begin your weight loss journey, you need to determine your weight loss goals.
-The first step is to figure out your current body mass index (BMI), and your ideal BMI (and weight) for your height and body type.
+To first step of your weight loss journey is figuring out your current and ideal body mass indexes (BMI).
 To determine this, you should schedule an appointment with a doctor or registered dietician.
 Also, information is available online at the Center for Disease Control’s web site or Revolution Health.
-Every person’s body is different and these BMI charts are only guidelines: Your ideal weight may be different than someone else of the same height.

-One way to find the right weight loss goal for you is to “think about the lowest amount of weight you’ve been able to sustain as an adult,” says Elisa Zied, spokesperson for the American Dietetic Association and author of So What Can I Eat?!: How to Make Sense of the New Dietary Guidelines for Americans and Make Them Your Own.
-“Aiming too low can just set you up for failure and may be unrealistic to maintain in the long-term.”
+One way to find the right weight loss goal for you is to “think about the lowest amount of weight you’ve been able to sustain as an adult,” says Elisa Zied, spokesperson for the American Dietetic Association and author of So What Can I Eat?!

 Fueling Fitness Through Food